Here we’ll go into detail about everything you need to know about the signs, symptoms and effects of high levels, as well as what the normal range is.

 Both genders produce even smaller amounts in the adrenal cortex.

-While it is mainly known as a “maleness” hormone, it provides more than just secondary sex characteristics in men.
+While it is mainly known as a male hormone, it provides more than just secondary sex characteristics in men.

 Table of Contents

-Before you can determine whether you have too much testosterone, it’s important to know the averages based on age.
+Before you can determine whether you have high level testosterone, it’s important to know the averages based on age.

-At the same time, it’s important to realize that averages are just that.
+At the same time, it’s important to realize that normal testosterone levels are just that.

-Ranges of testosterone in the blood can vary widely, so even if you’re at the lower end of the “average range” it doesn’t mean that you’re deficient in the hormone.
+Ranges of normal testosterone in the blood can vary widely, so even if you’re at the lower end of the “average range” it doesn’t mean that you’re deficient in the male hormone.

 Genetics, age, lifestyle, and even the time of day that your blood was tested can have an impact on the measurements.

-Before you think you have high T, know the averages, as based on a graph provided by the Mayo Clinic.
+Before you think you have high T, know normal testosterone, is based on the chart below.

-Males have small amounts of testosterone at birth (75 to 400 nanograms per deciliter or ng/dL).
+Males have small amounts of normal testosterone at birth (75 to 400 nanograms per deciliter or ng/dL).

 You can see that there’s quite a vast range for each of these levels.